instatetragrammaton/Patches/u-he Zebra 3/README.md

 # About

 While I have several u-he products (Diva, ACE, Repro), I never had their flagship plugin, Zebra 2.
-Zebra 3, the long-anticipated follow-up, took 12 years to develop.
-At the time of writing it's still in public beta, so I hope the patches stay compatible for the time being.
+Zebra 3, the long-anticipated follow-up, took 12 years to develop. \

+> At the time of writing it's still in public beta, so I hope the patches stay compatible for the time being.
+> Get your copy here: https://www.kvraudio.com/forum/viewtopic.php?t=625544
+> If you decide to buy it, you don't need to reinstall anything.

 It's a wavetable synth/additive synth, and 3 manages to add some more to the mix as well.
 It does not exactly fit in the same category as Serum 2, PhasePlant et al where modulation is practically infinite.